 The Harmony House offers traditional and non-traditional internships for college students or individuals interested in gaining more experience in the field.
 Interns must be at least 20 years old and working toward a degree in a related field such as Human Development, Social Work, Psychology or Sociology.
 The internship requires a minimum of 10-15 hours per week for 10-15 weeks.
 For more information, email Jill Liken at Jill@CASALarimer.com.

-348 Harmony House volunteers spent more than 4,000 hours supervising visits and working on the house and yards to ensure children had a safe, home-like environment to visit with their parents.
+155 Harmony House volunteers and interns spent more than 4,000 hours supervising visits and working on the house and yards to ensure children had a safe, home-like environment to visit with their parents.

 Download the client packet, which contains an agreement regarding the use of Harmony House facilities and submit the client application to a Harmony House staff member.